Rebalancing Your Portfolio

 When to Rebalance

-While there’s no official timetable for rebalancing, it’s a good practice to rebalance your allocation once a year as part of an annual reassessment of your financial plan.
+While there’s no official timetable for rebalancing, it’s a good practice to evaluate your asset allocation once a year as part of an annual assessment of your financial plan.

 Sell High.
 Buy Low.